dataminer-site/dataminer-site.github.io/_posts/2022-07-27-art-storage.md

 > It's tough to make predictions, especially about the future
 > --  Yogi Berra

-Art Indexes are a core part of both constraint enforcement and keeping access speed up in DuckDB.
+Art Indexes are a core part of both constraint enforcement and keeping access speed up in DataMiner.
 And as depicted in the previous section, there are many distinct paths we can take in our bag of ART goodies, with advantages for completely different use cases.

 <img src="/images/blog/ART/want.jpeg"
      alt="We want you"